This post may contain affiliate links. Please read my privacy policy.

 - 1/2 cup plain yogurt

-- 1/2 teaspoon salt
+- 1 teaspoon salt

 - 1 tablespoon oil

-- some oil (for greasing the skillet)
+- some oil , for greasing the skillet

-- 3 tablespoons melted butter
+- 3 tablespoons melted butter , or ghee

 Instructions

-- In a small bowl, add the sugar, warm water, and yeast together.
+- Activate Yeast.
+In a small bowl, add the sugar, warm water, and yeast together.
 Stir to combine well.
 The yeast should be activated when it becomes foamy, about 10 minutes.
 Transfer the flour to a flat surface and make a well in the middle.

-- Divide the dough into 8 equal portions.
-Roll the dough to a 8” circle using a rolling spin.
+- Rolling Naan.
+Divide the dough into 8 equal portions.
+Roll the dough to an 8” (20 cm) circle using a rolling pin.

-- Heat up a skillet (cast-iron preferred) over high heat and lightly grease the surface with some oil to avoid the dough from sticking to the skillet.
+- Cooking Naan.
+Heat up a skillet (cast-iron preferred) over high heat and lightly grease the surface with some oil to avoid the dough from sticking to the skillet.
 Place the dough on the skillet.
-When it puffs up and bubbles and burnt spots appear, flip it over and cook the other side.
-Repeat the same until all dough are done.
+When it puffs up and bubbles, and burnt spots appear, flip it over and cook the other side.
+Repeat the same until all the dough is done.
+Brush with melted butter, and serve warm.

 Video